-The pilot can interrupt ESP by pressing and holding the Autopilot Disconnect / Control Wheel Steering (AP DISC) switch.
-Upon releasing the AP DISC switch, ESP force will again be applied.
+The pilot can interrupt ESP by pressing and holding the Autopilot Disconnect / Control Wheel Steering (AP DISC/CWS) switch.
+Upon releasing the AP DISC/CWS switch, ESP force will again be applied.
 ESP can also be overridden by overpowering the servo's torque limit.
+In installations with 'Engage AP VIA CWS' disabled, if the AP Disconnect switch is held for more than 5 seconds, ESP will be disarmed, and a 'ESP OFF' CAS message will be displayed.
+ESP will not be re-armed upon subsequent autopilot engagement, but can be manually re-armed in the AFCS menu.